Many exciting opportunities are available to students through Environmental Studies at Hiram College.

 - Northwoods Field Station - Located in the Upper Peninsula of Michigan in Hiawatha National Forest just below Lake Superior.

-- Study Abroad/Away Opportunities - Environmental Studies students take advantage of opportunities to study with Hiram faculty in exciting places like Bhutan, Zambia, Galapagos, Alaska, the Gulf of Mexico, and the Smokey Mountains.
+- Study Abroad/Away Opportunities - Environmental Studies students take advantage of opportunities to study with Hiram faculty in exciting places like Bhutan, Zambia, Galapagos, Alaska, the Gulf of Mexico, and the Gulf Coast.